Proof Export

 Mathlib.Cubical; Coq requires theHoTTplugin; Dedukti and Metamath do not handle HoTT and will emit the theorem as an opaque axiom with the framework taghott:native. -

-(proof …)format is under-specified and changes between releases. the backend's ALETHE is more stable.
-For the Certified strategy we prefer the SMT backend proofs when both agree, falling back to the SMT backend only when the SMT backend cannot solve.
+(proof …)formats are under-specified and change between releases.
+ALETHE is more stable.
+For the Certified strategy we prefer ALETHE-shaped proofs when both agree, falling back to a native format only when ALETHE cannot represent the proof.
 This preference is configurable via--smt-proof-preference {auto}. -

 Framework axiom drift.
 If a framework's formalization in the target (e.g., Mathlib's version of Lurie HTT) changes, re-verification may fail even though the Verum proof is still sound.
 The envelope carries the framework ID but not a specific version; consumers must pin their version.